 Looking out from the observation deck at the top of the Willis Tower (formerly Sears Tower) is one of the most romantic things to do in Chicago.

-You’ll enjoy 360-degree views from the tallest tower in the northern hemisphere, literally taking your love to new heights.
+You’ll enjoy 360-degree views from the tallest tower in the northern hemisphere, taking your love to new heights in a serious way.

 For the most romantic view, head to the Skydeck observation tower at sunset or after dark when the city lights are glowing.

-From the top of the famous Ferris wheel, you and your partner will escape the crowd for a few minutes for some alone time with the scenic skyline and Lake Michigan views.
+From the top of the famous Centennial wheel, you and your partner will escape the crowd for a few minutes for some alone time with the scenic skyline and Lake Michigan views.

-After you depart the Ferris wheel, Navy Pier is a lakeside wonderland to explore.
+After you disembark from the Centennial wheel, Navy Pier is a lakeside wonderland to explore.
 You’ll find romantic restaurants, shops, and other top-class attractions as you stroll along with your loved one.

 Attend a Show